 Target #2: Increase percentage of cases resolved through alternative dispute resolution to 5%.

 Percent of Cases Resolved through Alternative Dispute Resolution

-Analysis of results and challenges: OAH diverted 558, or 32.6%, of its 1,709 active cases in 2017 to formal alternative dispute resolution, usually mediation.
-Thus, OAH substantially exceeded its 2017 target (diverting 25% of its cases to alternative dispute resolution).
-A dramatic increase in cases being diverted to mediation occured in 2016 when OAH implemented a “fast track” mediation program for its Medicaid Services cases, which utilizes a contract mediator.
-Of the 440 cases placed in the fast track mediation program, more than 85% of the cases have settled.
-Another 118 cases were mediated by OAH’s ALJs and about 80% of those cases also settled.
+Analysis of results and challenges: OAH diverted 508, or 37.8%, of its 1,341 active cases in 2020 to formal alternative dispute resolution, usually mediation.
+Thus, OAH exceeded its 2020 target (diverting 25% of its cases to alternative dispute resolution).
+OAH implemented a fast-track mediation program for its Medicaid Services cases in 2016 utilizing a contract mediator.
+This fast-track mediation program has resulted in a significant number of cases being diverted to mediation.
+Of the 426 cases placed in the fast-track mediation program in 2020, more than 85% of the cases resolved, either through a settlement agreement or withdrawal by a participant.
+Another 82 cases were mediated by OAH's Administrative Law Judges (ALJs).
 As more cases are being diverted to mediation, litigants achieve a faster resolution of cases at a lower overall cost to the State.

 Target #3: Provide proposed and final decisions within statutory and regulatory deadlines.